 “It just adds to it.
 It’s like the Japanese ceramics that are fixed with gold.
 It makes them more precious.
 If it was just a flat surface it wouldn’t be interesting.
-No matter what happens, things will turn out the way they should, I think.”
+The small tears or wrinkles make the character of the work, to me they are like the skin of a person which tells the story of their life, things will turn out the way they should, I think.”

 I was curious as to how Bartelt has been navigating her artistic practice during the pandemic.

 “I was glad to have been able to continue going to the studio during lock down...
 For me, it’s very important to stay in the routine.
 To create every day.
 Then it comes easily.”